Last Updated on December 2, 2021

 When you have three weeks to explore Japan, you want to take some time to explore its capital city.
 Tokyo is BIG.
 You can literally spend a month here and still find new and exciting hotspots.
 Five days may seem like a long time, but it’s barely enough to scrape the surface.
 We divide these five days in Tokyo in some of the most popular wards of the city.

 Day 1 in Tokyo – Shibuya and Harajuku

 On the very first day of your trip to Japan, we dive right into the busy streets of Tokyo.
-Make your way to Shibuya in the morning to see:
+There are so many things to do in Tokyo!
+But we’ll start by making our way to Shibuya in the morning to see:

 - Shibuya crossing: The busiest crossing of the planet can be found in the middle of Shibuya.
 It’s quite an experience to walk across the street yourself, alongside the sea of others.
 Head over to the Starbucks across the road for a coffee and an amazing view over the crossing.
 Perfect for a timelapse or some photos 😉